juju/docs/src/en/network-spaces.md

 ## Using spaces

 Once all desired spaces have been added and/or configured they are called upon when adding a machine or deploying an application.
-There are two methods that can be used for doing this: via a binding or constraint.
+There are two available methods for doing this: a *constraint* or a *binding*.

-A binding operates at the software level and is a more fine-grained request.
-It associates an application endpoint with a subnet.

 A space constraint, like any other constraint, operates at the machine level.
 It requests that certain network connections be made available to the Juju machine.
 When a constraint is used, all application endpoints get associated with the space.
 For more general information on constraints, see the [Constraints][charms-constraints] page.

+A binding is a space-specific, software level operation and is a more fine-grained request.
+It associates an application endpoint with a subnet.

+For details on using spaces when deploying applications, and how to bind endpoints to specific spaces, see [Deploying to spaces][deployspaces].
+To create bundles with specific bindings, see
+[Using and Creating Bundles][createbundles].

 ## Spaces and subnets example